 The Internet can be a great source of information but can also give you irrelevant or unreliable information, and does not necessarily give you access to scholarly literature.

-Databases, in comparison to general Internet searching:
+Databases, in comparison with general Internet searching: